arctangerines/arctangerines/README.md

 Transistors are cool.

 #### Heads up about my code
-I was once a noobie too, so I tend to over-comment in case someone with no experience is reading
+I was once a noobie too, so I tend to comment a lot on my personal projects explaining things.
+I don't use AI.